 These people seem to have a knack for turning the tables and making you feel like a bad person when you confront them about their behavior.

-So, what’s the best way to deal with knowing it all?
+So, what’s the best way to deal with know-it-alls?

 1. Stay calm

-When you feel your frustration start to build, notice your urge to call them out or argue with them, then call your attention back to your breath, back to your center.
+When you feel your frustration start to build, notice your urge to pass judgement, call them out or argue with them, then call your attention back to your breath, back to your center.